 The literature on the effects of removing the mandatory status of standardized language exams, though limited, provides important insights into how such changes might impact teachers and students.
 Studies in contexts such as Japan, South Korea, and Taiwan have shown that when high-stakes language exams are abolished or reformed, teachers often struggle to adapt to the new instructional landscape.
-For instance, Cheng (2008) found that teachers in Hong Kong faced significant challenges when an English test was removed from the university entrance exam.
-Many teachers reported feeling uncertain about how to structure their lessons, and some expressed concerns that student motivation declined without the pressure of an exam.

-Similarly, Watanabe (2004) found that while some Japanese teachers embraced the increased freedom to design more communicative lessons after the removal of an English exam, others felt overwhelmed by the lack of guidance and accountability.
+For instance, Cheng (1997) found that teachers in Hong Kong faced significant challenges when the English language component was adjusted in Hong Kong's Certificate of Education Examination.
+Similarly, Watanabe (2004) demonstrates that in Japan, while some teachers embraced the increased autonomy to implement more communicative activities following entrance exam changes, others felt overwhelmed by the lack of guidance and accountability.
 These findings suggest that while the potential for positive washback exists, the successful implementation of such reforms depends heavily on how well teachers are supported through professional development and clear guidelines for curriculum design.